ChristianGrussler/LRINorm/README.md

 ### Optimization

-The "Optimizaton" folder contains Douglas-Rachford (DR) as well as CVX implementations for the low-rank inducing Frobenius and Spectral norms.
+The "Optimizaton" folder contains Douglas-Rachford splitting as well as CVX implementations for the low-rank inducing Frobenius and Spectral norms.

 #### Exact Matrix completion

 Let N be a matrix and Index be a binary matrix of the same size, where the ones indicate the known entries N. We attempt to find a rank-r completion M through

-a) Low-rank inducing norms with Douglas-Rachford:
+a) Low-rank inducing norms with Douglas-Rachford splitting:

 ```
 M = drcomplete(N,Index,r,p)